kolotyluk/Rusty-Java/README.md

 1. Proof Of Concept of Rust code called from C/C++ in the JVM - binary metric
 2. More than one automated Unit Test
 3. More than one automated Integration Test
+4. At least one performance test
+5. Improved regression testing

 Motivation
 ----------

-Rust has proven itself as a low-level systems programming language capable of replacing C/C++ with superior code requiring less effort.
+Over ten years, Rust has proven itself as a low-level systems programming language capable of replacing C/C++ with superior code requiring less effort.

 1. Linux has begun adding Rust to the kernel, notably drivers.
 2. Since October 2023, Microsoft has actively incorporated the Rust programming language